ashtsang/ashtsang.github.io/_pages/about.md

-I am a Biomedical Engineering M.S.E.
-Candidate at [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"}.
-I obtained my Bachelor's degree from [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"} in 2022 where I majored in Biomedical Engineering and Computer Science.
+Hello!
+I am an incoming PhD student in the Bioinformatics program at the [University of Michigan](https://umich.edu/){:style="text-decoration: none"}{:target="_blank"}.
+Previously, I attended [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"}, where I obtained a B.S. in Biomedical Engineering and Computer Science, and M.S.E in Biomedical Engineering.

 I am passionate about developing computational algorithms and tools that improve healthcare and medicine, particularly in advancing cancer research and care, and am interested in work that directly translates to clinical usage.

-Please feel free to send me an email if you'd like to chat!
+Please send me an email if you'd like to chat further!

 <br/><br/>